On the Doubt about Margin Explanation of Boosting: The th Margin Bounds

 where

 \end{corollary}

-From Corollary~\ref{corol-wang}, we can easily understand that the Emargin bound ought to be tighter than the minimum margin bound because the former takes the infimum range over $k\in[m]$ while the latter focuses only on the minimum margin.
+From this corollary, we can easily understand that the Emargin bound ought to be tighter than the minimum margin bound because the former takes the infimum over all $k\in[m]$ while the latter only focuses on the minimum margin.
+Intuitively, the bound of Corollary~\ref{corol-wang} might be sharper than that of Corollary~\ref{coro-brei} if the minimum margin is very small whereas some $k$th margin is very large.
+We also notice that, as shown by Eqn.~\ref{eq:minmargin}, the minimum margin can also be expressed as taking the infimum over all margin, whereas it is well accepted that the minimum margin bound is a single-margin bound.

-In summary, the preceding analysis reveals that both the minimum margin and Emargin are special cases of the $k$th margin; neither of them succeeds in relating margin distribution to the generalization performance of \texttt{AdaBoost}.